 Mini Digger & Excavator Hire Rates - Standard Extra Fees and Charges

 You can expect some additional charges when hiring a mini excavator - so you can’t just simply multiply the time required by the hourly rate of the hire.
 You can sometimes be stung for a range of additional expenses - before you pick up the machine, and after you’ve returned it.
 Here are some usual contract stipulations:

-- Mini Excavator Attachments: if you need any special attachments to undertake your job - such as rock breaker, ripper, broom, compaction wheels, post-hole diggers - these can hired with the machine for anywhere from $20 - $40 per hour (depending on the attachment)
+- If you need any special attachments to undertake your job - such as rock breaker, ripper, broom, compaction wheels, post-hole diggers - these can hired with the machine for anywhere from $20 - $40 per hour (depending on the attachment)

-- Security Charges: if the mini excavator you’ve hired is on your site for more than one day, and the machine can’t be parked on your site securely, then you often have to pay for an overnight security guard to tend to the machine to ensure it won’t be stolen (believe me, this happens ALL THE TIME).
+- If the mini excavator you’ve hired is on your site for more than one day, and the machine can’t be parked on your site securely, then you often have to pay for an overnight security guard to tend to the machine to ensure it won’t be stolen (believe me, this happens ALL THE TIME).

 Mini Excavator Hire Minimum Hours: National Averages

 If you want to hire a Mini Excavator or digger on dry hire - then most plant hire companies will charge the following minimums: